 There are a couple of ways of doing this using JSCAPE MFT Server and I'm going to show you two of them.
 In the first method, which I'm going to demonstrate in this post, I'm going to assume you want all your SFTP file uploads from the trading partners in question to be transferred directly to the Azure Blob Storage folder upon upload.

 Would you prefer to watch a video showing how to automatically transfer files from SFTP to Azure Blob via network storage?
 If so, you may play the video below.
-Otherwise, just skip it if you wish to continue reading.
+Otherwise, just continue reading.

-What we'll need to set up on JSCAPE MFT Server to achieve that is a network storage object for that Azure Blob Storage folder and a virtual path that maps to that network storage.
-Frrom your trading partners' point of view, that virtual path will appear just like a regular folder when, in fact, it actually maps to a Azure Blob Storage folder.
+First we'll need to set up a network storage object for that Azure Blob Storage folder and a virtual path that maps to that network storage.
+From your trading partners' point of view, that virtual path will appear just like a regular folder when, in fact, it actually maps to the Azure Blob Storage folder.

-Before we head out to our JSCAPE MFT Server manager, let me first show you what I have on Azure Blob Storage.
+Before we head to our JSCAPE MFT Server manager, let me first show you what I have on Azure Blob Storage.
 So, I have an Azure blob named 'jcpv-test' and, inside it, a folder named 'folder1'.
-That's where I'm going to store all those SFTP file uploads.
+That's where I'm going to store all the SFTP file uploads.